zaproxy/action-baseline/README.md

 **Optional** You can also specify a relative path to the rules file to ignore any alerts from the ZAP scan.
 Make sure to create the rules file inside the relevant repository.
 The following shows a sample rules file configuration.
+Make sure to checkout the repository (actions/checkout@v2) to provide the ZAP rules to the scan action.

 ```tsv
 10011	IGNORE	(Cookie Without Secure Flag)